zerospiel/docs/docs/admin-hosted-control-planes.md

 1. Controller and Template Availability:

-    Make sure the kcm controller image and templates are available in a public or accessible repository.
+    Make sure the KCM controller image and templates are available in a public or accessible repository.

 2. Install Charts and Templates: